e2b-dev/awesome-ai-sdks/README.md

 </h1>

 <h3 align="center">
-  Try out E2B's <a href="https://e2b.dev/docs?ref=awesome-sdks">sandbox runtime </a> for agents, copilots, and AI apps
+  Try out E2B's <a href="https://e2b.dev/docs?ref=awesome-sdks">sandbox </a> for AI apps and agents
 </h3>
 <h5 align="center">👉 <a href="https://forms.gle/UXQFCogLYrPFvfoUA">Submit new product here</a></h5>

 <img src="/assets/visual.png" width="100%" alt="SDKs Repo Visual" />

-Welcome to our list of [AI agents](https://github.com/e2b-dev/awesome-ai-agents) SDKs.
-A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous [AI agents](https://github.com/e2b-dev/awesome-ai-agents).
+Welcome to our list of products for [AI apps and agents](https://github.com/e2b-dev/awesome-ai-agents).
+A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying of AI apps.

 The list is done according to our best knowledge, although definitely not comprehensive.
-Discussion and feedback are appreciated! :heart:
+Discussion, corrections, and feedback are appreciated! :heart:

 ## Have anything to add?
 Do you have something to add or improve about our list?
 Do it via pull request.